-Other stakeholders are also beneficiaries of the fintech ecosystem, including citizens, who are becoming increasingly involved in such environment, and on a sophisticated level.
+Other stakeholders are also beneficiaries of the fintech ecosystem, including citizens, who are becoming increasingly involved in the fintech environment, and on a sophisticated level.

-Furthermore, it is worth mentioning the strong commitment of the Andorran government, alongside the promotion of fintech solutions, entrepreneurship and disruptive innovation (eg, the use of DLT, IoT and AI) by Andorran public authorities or entities, financial entities, and Andorran representative companies and local associations, which are clear indicators of the very significant step that has been taken towards the new technological paradigm.
-However, the challenges presented within the context of fintech (ie, cybersecurity, consumer protection, personal data protection, and anti-money laundering and combating the financing of terrorism)
+Furthermore, it is worth mentioning the strong commitment of the Andorran government and its promotion of fintech solutions, entrepreneurship and disruptive innovation - eg, the use of DLT, the internet of things (IoT) and artificial intelligence (AI) by Andorran public authorities or entities, financial entities, and Andorran representative companies and local associations.
+These are clear indicators of the very significant steps that have been taken towards the new technological paradigm.
+However, the challenges presented within the context of fintech (ie, cybersecurity, consumer protection, personal data protection, and anti-money laundering and combating the financing of terrorism) must be carefully attended to, with the aim of promoting a sound level of regulation/supervision (preventing regulation arbitrage), equal competition and a level playing field for incumbent institutions and new players.